Your browser does not support JavaScript! Please enable the settings.

 What is DevOps as a Service?

-DevOps as a Service ensures that organizations achieve their objectives and follow continuous delivery (CD) and continuous integration (CI) strategies to deliver business value.
-DevOps as a Service also alerts the developer group when a problem is detected in production.
+DaaS helps organizations achieve their objectives and follow continuous delivery (CD) and continuous integration (CI) strategies to deliver business value.
+Additionally, it alerts the developer group when a problem is detected in production, ensuring quick resolution of issues.

 There are several types of DevOps as a service, including: